 This does not constitute a commitment by any JPMC entity to provide any product or service.
 All trademarks, trade names and service marks appearing herein are the property of their respective registered owners.
 Prior to making any financial or investment decisions, a client or prospect ("Client" or "you" as the context may require) should seek individualized advice from financial, legal, tax and other professional advisors that take into account all of the particular facts and circumstances of the Client's own situation.
-Products and services may be provided by banking affiliates, securities and irricumstances of the than those which can be provided by banking affiliates under applicable law will be provided by registered broker/dealer affiliates such as J.P.
+Products and services may be provided by banking affiliates, securities affiliates or other JPMC affiliates or entities.
+In particular, securities brokerage services other than those which can be provided by banking affiliates under applicable law will be provided by registered broker/dealer affiliates such as J.P.
 Morgan Securities LLC, J.P.
-Morgan Investments Inc. or by such other affiliates as may be appropriate to provide such services under applicable law.
+Morgan Institutional Investments Inc. or by such other affiliates as may be appropriate to provide such services under applicable law.
 Such securities are not deposits or other obligations of any such banking affiliate, are not guaranteed by any such banking affiliate and are not insured by the Federal Deposit Insurance Corporation.
 Not all products and services are available in all geographic areas.
-Eligibility for particular products and services is subject to final determination by JPMC and or its affiliates/subsidiaries.
+Eligibility for particular products and services is subject to final determination by JPMC and or its affiliates.